etienne-lms/optee_docs/building/devices/rpi3.rst

 **********
 .. warning::

-    This port of Trusted Firmware A and OP-TEE to Raspberry Pi 3 **IS NOT SECURE!** Although the Raspberry Pi3 processor provides ARM TrustZone exception states, the mechanisms and hardware required to implement secure boot, memory, peripherals or other secure functions are not available.
+    This port of Trusted Firmware-A and OP-TEE to Raspberry Pi 3 **IS NOT SECURE!** Although the Raspberry Pi3 processor provides ARM TrustZone exception states, the mechanisms and hardware required to implement secure boot, memory, peripherals or other secure functions are not available.
 Use